 • Using non-responsive design elements

-• Using small text or touch targets that are difficult for users to interact with
+• Using small text or buttons that are difficult for users to interact with

 • Neglecting to test and optimise the site’s performance on various devices and browsers